La7hydar/FolioOne/Readme.txt

 index.html
 ```

-or use a local server such as VS Code Live Server.
+Or run the project using VS Code Live Server.

 ---